'Ford v. Ferrari' roars to front of N.American box office

 Issued on: Modified:

-"Ford v.
-Ferrari" roared to the front in North American box offices on an overall slow weekend, taking in an estimated $31 million on an overall slow weekend, industry watcher Exhibitor Relations said Monday.
+New Fox release "Ford v.
+Ferrari" roared to the front in North American box offices over the weekend, taking in an estimated $31 million on an overall slow weekend, industry watcher Exhibitor Relations said Sunday.

-Shot for around $100 million largely without computer-generated special effects, the film garnered a rare A+ CinemaScore from viewers, the highest among new nationwide offerings, which should help it recoup its $100 million production cost, Variety reported.
+The film garnered a rare A+ CinemaScore from viewers, the highest among new nationwide offerings, which should help it recoup its $100 million production cost, Variety reported.

 In second was last week's leader, Lionsgate's "Midway," with $8.8 million in Friday-to-Sunday ticket sales, just half its opening-weekend take.
 The PG-rated film looks at the pivotal naval battle between US and Japanese forces in the Pacific in June 1942.

-Fifth place went to Universal's early-arriving romantic comedy "Last Christmas," at $6.5 million.
-Emilia Clarke plays Kate, who is unhappy in her job as a department store elf until she meets handsome Tom (Henry Golding), who seems -- perhaps is? -- too good to be true.
+Fifth place went to Universal's early-arriving "Last Christmas," at $6.7 million.
+Emilia Clarke plays Kate, who is none too happy about her job as a department store elf until she meets handsome Tom (Henry Golding), who seems -- perhaps is? -- too good to be true.